Pathologie-UK-Essen/filemaker_docker/README.md

     rm -r fm_installer
     ```
   - close docker session
-  - commit changes into docker image `docker commit fms-docker fmsdocker:final`
+  - commit changes into docker image `docker commit fms-docker fmsdocker:config`
   - stop container: `docker stop fms-docker`
   - remove container: `docker container rm fms-docker`

+## Configure server

+It seems like not all configurations are saved within the Data folder.
+Therefore some configuration (e.g. activation of REST-API) maybe lost after restarting the docker images.
+To avoid this the initial configuration should be done first and commited into a final image

+  - run unconfigured image: `docker-compose up --detach`
+  - set configurations
+  - save configurations: `docker commit filemaker-server fmsdocker:final`
+  - `docker-compose down`
+  - set image to `fmsdocker:final` in `docker-compose.yaml`

 ## Running the server